 However, if you are tracking a contact or company through a process about which you’d like to be able to see a report or a history of updates at a later date, groups are probably not the correct option -- you’ll want to use a pipeline for that.

 Why not use groups in such a case?
 Well, for one thing, we don’t have comprehensive reporting tools for you to follow the process over time.
 Because we did not design the system to handle groups as a method of tracking things over time -- you can move contacts in and out of groups at will, but that process is not logged in their history.
 Pipelines, on the other hand, allow you to build out a custom workflow, track the contacts through that workflow, enter notes along the way, and even create custom fields to capture additional workflow-related information.

 So, how to use groups?

-Bad Example: Sometimes users will create a group for prospects, a group for qualified leads, and groups for sales won and sales lost -- then the user will move the company/contact from group to group as their status changes.
+Creating groups for "prospects", "qualified leads", "sales won" and "sales lost".
+The user will then have to move the company/contact from group to group as their status changes.
 This mimics the process of a Lead pipeline.
 However, this makes tracking the progression over time impossible, which means you have no history logged with this contact/company.
 It also restricts you in other ways -- like preventing you from having multiple sales leads with the same contact/company.